yiyef/Privacy-Policy/README.md

-# Privacy Policy for Star Life Simulator
+Privacy Policy for Star Life Simulator

-*Effective date: 2024-10-02
+Effective date: 2024-10-02

-## Introduction
+1. Introduction

-Oneleafgame ("we" or "us" or "our") respects the privacy of our users ("user" or "you").
-This Privacy Policy explains our practices regarding the collection, use, and disclosure of information when you use our mobile application Star Life Simulator (the "Application").
-Please read this privacy policy carefully.
-If you do not agree with the terms of this privacy policy, please do not access the application.
+This Privacy Policy governs the manner in which Oneleafgame ("we", "us", or "our") collects, uses, maintains, and discloses information collected from users (each, a "User") of the Star Life Simulator mobile application ("App").

-## No Collection of Personal Information
+2. Personal Information Collection

-We want to assure you that Star Life Simulator does not collect, use, store, or share any personal information about our users.
-The game is designed to function entirely on your device without the need for any data collection.
+We respect your privacy and are committed to protecting it.
+We do not collect, store, or share any personal or sensitive user data through our App.
+The game is designed to function entirely on your device without any data collection or transmission.

-## Data Storage and Security
+3. Non-personal Information Collection

+The App does not collect any non-personal information about Users.

+4. Web browser cookies

+The App does not use "cookies".

+5. How we use collected information

+As we do not collect any user data, we do not use, share, or disclose any information.

+6. How we protect your information

-All game data, including your progress and preferences, is stored locally on your device.
-We do not have access to this information, and it remains entirely under your control.
+We do not collect or store any user data on our servers.
+All game data is stored locally on your device and remains under your control.

-## Third-Party Services
+7. Sharing your personal information

+We do not collect or share any personal information.

+8. Third-party services

-Our Application does not use any third-party services that would collect data about you or your device.
+Our App does not use any third-party services that would access, collect, use, or share data about you or your device.

-## Children's Privacy
+9. Children's Privacy

-Our Application does not collect any personal information from users, regardless of age.
-The game is safe for use by children, as it does not gather or transmit any data.
+Our App does not collect personal information from anyone, including children under the age of 13.

-## Changes to This Privacy Policy
+10. Changes to this privacy policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "effective date" at the top of this Privacy Policy.
-You are advised to review this Privacy Policy periodically for any changes.

-## Contact Us
+We may update this privacy policy at any time.
+When we do, we will revise the updated date at the top of this page.
+We encourage Users to frequently check this page for any changes to stay informed about how we are helping to protect the personal information we do not collect.

+11. Data retention and deletion

+As we do not collect or store any user data on our servers, we do not have a data retention or deletion policy.
+All game data is stored locally on your device and can be deleted by uninstalling the application or clearing app data through your device's settings.

+12. Your acceptance of these terms

+By using this App, you signify your acceptance of this policy.
+If you do not agree to this policy, please do not use our App.

+13. Contacting us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at:
+If you have any questions about this Privacy Policy, the practices of this App, or your dealings with this App, please contact us at:

 Oneleafgame
-[Your Email Address]
-[Your Physical Address (optional)]
-[Your Website (if available)]
+oneleafgame@gmail.com
+This document was last updated on [Current Date]